sjackman/white-spruce-organelles-paper/README.md

 an increase of genetic diversity after expansion from a refugium (Gerardi et al.
 [2010](#ref-gerardi2010glacial)).

-Analysis of cpDNA is useful reconstructing phylogenetic trees of diverse plant species (Wu et al. [2007](#ref-wu2007chloroplast)), in determining the origin of an expanding population (Aizawa et al. [2012](#ref-aizawa2012phylogeography)) and determining when distinct lineages of a species resulted from multiple colonization events (Jardón-Barbolla et al.
+Analysis of cpDNA is useful in reconstructing phylogenetic trees of diverse plant species (Wu et al. [2007](#ref-wu2007chloroplast)), in determining the origin of an expanding population (Aizawa et al.
+[2012](#ref-aizawa2012phylogeography)) and in determining when distinct lineages of a species resulted from multiple colonization events (Jardón-Barbolla et al.
 [2011](#ref-jardon2011phylogeography)).

 The complete plastid genomes of the gymnosperms *Podocarpus lambertii*, *Taxus